s3m3dov/flask-employee-api/README.md

 - `GET /most_recent_hires`: Returns a list of the 10 most recently hired employees.
 - `POST /predict_salary`: Takes in data for a new employee (department, hire date, and job title) and returns the predicted salary.

+## Commands
+- `flask generate-employees`: run this command to generate employees using `faker`
+- `flask train-salary-model --count 1000`: run this command to train salary prediction model

 ## Models
 The database is generated using the SQLAlchemy library and contains a table called "employees" with the following columns: